jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 - `unit` can be seen as a natural transformation between the identity endofunctor `Identity`, and `F`.
 - `join` is a natural transformation between `F^2` and `F`.

-## From Adjunctions to Monads in Haskell
+## From adjunctions to monads in Haskell

 See also:
 <http://www.stephendiehl.com/posts/adjunctions.html>